 The rules about backdating depend on whether the relief is mandatory or discretionary.

 You can backdate claims for mandatory relief for the last 6 years.

-You can only apply for discretionary relief up to the 30 September following the 1 April - 31 March period the application relates to.
-This means you must apply for any relief for the rating year ending 31 March 2023 before 31 August 2023 to allow us time to consider your application.
+A decision to award discretionary relief must be made by the council before 30 September following the 1 April – 31 March period the application relates to.
+This means you need to apply for any relief for the rating year ending 31 March 2023 before 31 August 2023 to allow us time to consider your application.